Billaferd/QuantumNexus/Card Creation Guidelines.md

             2. Celestial Summons: Calls upon divine beings and celestial creatures to aid in battles.
             3. Divine Wrath: Inflicts powerful divine damage upon enemies and invokes divine retribution.
             4. Faith Manipulation: Focuses on strengthening the resolve of units and tactics through faith-based abilities.

-3. **Card Rank:**
-    - Cards belong to one of four ranks:
-        - Terrestrial: Earth-related.
-        - Aerial: Sky-related.
-        - Orbital: Space-related.
-        - Interstellar: Interstellar themes.
-4. **Card Type:**
+4. **Attribute Consistency**:
-    - Choose from four types:
-        - Unit: Characters or entities for various purposes.
-        - Asset: Valuable items or strategic resources.
-        - Terrain: Landscape or environmental elements affecting gameplay.
-        - Event: One-time occurrences with specific effects.
+   - Verify that the chosen domain disciplines align with the card's theme, name, and abilities.
+   - If a card has a basic domain, ensure its flavor, name, and effects reflect that domain.

-5. **CP Cost:**
+5. **Description Alignment**:
+   - Align the card's attributes, name, and description with its domain points and chosen disciplines.
+   - Confirm that the card's flavor matches its mechanics and domain influences.

+6. **Card Details**:
+   - Specify additional card details:
+     - Card Rank (*Terrestrial*, Aerial, Orbital, Interstellar)
+     - Card Type (*Unit*, Asset, Terrain, Event)
-    - Specify Command Points (CP) required for card deployment or use.
+     - CP Cost (Command Points required for deployment or use)
-6. **Card Name:**
-    - Provide a unique, meaningful name reflecting characteristics or abilities.
+     - Card Name (Provide a unique, meaningful name reflecting characteristics or abilities)
-7. Detailed Image description:
-    1. A description of the image for this card.
+     - Detailed Image description (Description of the card's image)
-8. **Rule Text (Optional):**
-    - Add special abilities or conditions if needed.
+     - Rule Text (*Optional*: Add special abilities or conditions if needed)